dji-sdk/Onboard-SDK-Doc/source/M210-Docs/oes-checklist.md

 #### USB Abstract Control Model (ACM) Driver

 OSDK supports a configuration tool in executable form to allow developers to turn on/off simulation and external power supply and to enable flight when USB is connected to the aircraft.
 This tool communicates with M210 via USB.
-In order to use it, please make sure your OES has ACM driver installed.
+In order to use it, please make sure your onboard computer has ACM driver installed.
 An example of system message from `dmesg` command in terminal is shown below.

 ![acm_dmesg](../images/Linux/acm_dmesg.png)